Nafsiyat is recruiting a Workshop Leader

 8. Be competent at using IT systems and delivering online workshops competently.

-- – An understanding of delivering workshops in race and culture
+– An understanding of delivering workshops on race and culture

 The post holder must at all times carry out their responsibilities with due regard to Nafsiyat’s Equal Opportunities Policy.